Irradiation Sensors Class 2 and Class 1 LSI Pyranometer

 Typical Applications

-• Utility-scale solar power plants
+• Large-scale and utility solar power plants

-• Performance Ratio (PR) calculations
+• Performance Ratio (PR) evaluation and validation

 • Research and meteorological stations